cvuchener/hidpp/profile_format.md

    - *loop* defines complex loops.
 It can contains three elements `<pre>`, `<loop>`, and `<post>` each containing simple macro instructions respectively corresponding to the pre-loop instructions, looping instruction and post-loop instruction.
 Any of these child elements can be omitted. *loop* type `<macro>` elements can have a `loop-delay` attribute (default value is 0) for delaying the start of the loop: the loop is not executed if the button is released before that time, a 0 *loop-delay* will always execute the loop instructions at least once.
    - *advanced* can be used for defining more complex macros, it accept advanced macro instructions.
 The macro must end with an *End* instruction.
  - `<disabled>` for disabling the button.

+G-Shift devices will have twice the number of buttons.
+The first buttons are used in normal mode, the last buttons are used in shifted mode (when the *GShift* special action is pressed).
+The alternate action for the G-shift button is not used.

 Macro language